nhsconnect/gpconnect/pages/appointments/appointments_design.md

 ## Branch surgeries

-Please see [Branch surgeries](development_branch_surgeries.html) for more information GP Connect handling of branch surgeries, and implications for appointment booking.
+Please see [Branch surgeries](development_branch_surgeries.html) for more information GP Connect handling of branch surgeries, and implications for Appointment Management.